wp-plugins/file-gallery/readme.txt

 = 1.7 =
 * December 13th, 2011
 * public release for WordPress 3.3
+* all below RC* fixes plus:
+* reworked the settings system so it's easier to add new options
+* improved lightbox support, more flexibility
+* improved pagination
+* new gallery option: gallery class
+* new metabox option: alternative color scheme
+  (and still working on it)
+* ability to copy attachments from WPML translations which aren't primary translations
+* added the pot file to languages directory
+* bugfixes, bugfixes, bugfixes

 = 1.7-RC14 =
 * December 11th, 2011